lumeland/lume.land/docs/getting-started/page-formats.md

 JavaScript can be useful for complex pages requiring some logic before rendering.
 You have to create a file with the extension `.tmpl.js`.
-The `.tmpl` subextension is required to distinguish the JavaScript files that create pages from other JavaScript files destined to the executed in the browser ("tmpl" is for "template").
+The `.tmpl` subextension is required to distinguish the JavaScript files to generate static pages from other JavaScript files destined to the executed in the browser ("tmpl" is for "template").

 The previous Nunjucks example in JavaScript is: